MicrosoftDocs/azure-devops-docs/docs/boards/plans/review-team-plans.md

 ### Minimize the fields displayed on cards

-To quickly change the cards to only show their Title, enter the keyboard shortcut 't'.
+To quickly change the cards to only show their Title, enter the keyboard shortcut '**t**'.
 This will hide all other fields, as shown in the following image, the Assigned to field no longer appears.
 To persist this view, edit the [plan's settings for card fields](#card-settings).

 > [!div class="mx-imgBorder"]
 > ![Cards showing the Title only](media/plans_view5.png)